What Can Emby, Kodi and Plex Media Servers Do for You?

 Advertisements

 We live in the golden age of television, it’s said.
 We certainly live in the age of streaming.
-That word has become synonymous with television, but most of the content we digest these days comes to us in a stream – live or otherwise.
+That word has become synonymous with television, but most of the content we digest nowadays comes to us in a stream – live or otherwise.
+Plex media servers are a great way to retain a greater sense of stewardship over your owned media, and they provide some proper functionality that might surprise you.

 What Are Emby, Kodi, and Plex Media Servers?

+You can set up a home media server using Emby, Kodi, or Plex.
 For our purposes today, we’re going to discuss three of the most mature, stable, and popular media server ecosystems:

-So – what does a media server actually do?
+So, what does a media server do?

 What Does a Media Server Do (How to Set One Up)

-For example: If you configure your Plex media server for remote access, you could stream content to your handheld device from your home server, even if you’re on a different continent (so long as you have internet access or you’ve downloaded a local copy to the device you’re traveling with).
+For example, If you configure your Plex media server for remote access, you could stream content to your handheld device from your home server, even if you’re on a different continent (so long as you have internet access or you’ve downloaded a local copy to the device you’re traveling with).

 Understanding how to set up a home media server will more fully familiarize you with the concept, how it works, and why it’s useful: